Apps outside the Ecwid App Market

 FieldDescription

-access_tokenPrivate authorization token.
-This is a key your app will use to access Ecwid API on behalf of the user.
+access_tokenSecret access token.
+This is a token your app will use to access Ecwid REST API on behalf of the user.

 scopeList of permissions (API access levels) given to the app, separated by space.
 See all possible values in Access scopes

-store_idEcwid store ID (a unique Ecwid account identificator)
+store_idEcwid store ID (a unique Ecwid account identification)

 admin_ssoAdmin_SSO object